 The alarm clock rings and you get up.
 You go through your morning routine like a zombie.
 You drive to work and the stress hits you like a ton of bricks.
-Finally giving to your stress you run outside of the institution where you work, look up at the sky and scream.
+Finally giving in to your stress you run outside of the institution where you work, look up at the sky and scream.

 “I need a vacation.
 But I have a full-time job.”